JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/threading_model.md

 Read actions must [check for cancellation](background_processes.md#handling-cancellation) often enough to trigger actual cancellation.
 Although the cancellation mechanism may differ under the hood ([Progress API](background_processes.md#progress-api) or [Kotlin Coroutines](kotlin_coroutines.md)), the cancellation handling rules are the same in both cases.

-Always check at the start of each read action if the [objects are still valid](#objects-validity), and if the whole operation still makes sense.
+Always check at the start of each read action if the [objects are still valid](#objects-validity) and if the whole operation still makes sense.
 With `ReadAction.nonBlocking()`, use `expireWith()` or `expireWhen()` for that.

 > If NBRA needs to access a [file-based index](indexing_and_psi_stubs.md) (for example, it is doing any project-wide PSI analysis, resolves references, or performs other tasks depending on indexes), use `ReadAction.nonBlocking(…).inSmartMode()`.